- Chief Executive Mike McWilliams

 - Chief Financial Officer Graham Clarke

 - Manager, Information Services (Acting) Lynley Smith

-- Manager, Natural Hazards Research Platform Kelvin Berryman
+- Director, Natural Hazards Research Platform Kelvin Berryman

 - General Counsel Peter Barker

-Ian is responsible for maintaining an overview of the public good research undertaken across the organisation.
-He monitors the quality and delivery of contracted research, seeks ways to ensure viable research revenue streams, and ensures that lines of communication with Government funding bodies, other Crown Research Institutes and universities are open and constructive.
-Ian is an isotope geochemist with specialist expertise in volcanology, mineral deposition, climate change, and terrane evolution.
+Ian is responsible for maintaining an overview of Government-funded research across the organisation.
+He monitors the quality and delivery of contracted and core-funded research, seeks ways to maintain viable research revenue streams, and ensures that lines of communication with Government funding bodies, other Crown Research Institutes and universities are open and constructive.
+Ian is an isotope geochemist with applied expertise in volcanology, mineralisation, climate change, and basement geohistory.

 General Manager, Strategy